-The Set File Attributes command from the Operation menu specifies the initial file size and the extent of file growth for selected database files, which preallocates database files at the expected maximum file size.
-Pre-allocation provides the opportunity to mitigate the usual overheads, including file system fragmentation (since files can be defragmented prior to use).
+The Set File Attributes command from the Operation menu specifies the initial file size and the extent of file growth for selected database files.

-As database files grow in small variable increments on demand, and the gradual growth incurs both a direct I/O performance penalty and an indirect performance penalty due to disk fragmentation, use the Set File Attributes command to tailor the amount by which your database files grow.
+As database files grow in variable increments on demand, and the gradual growth incurs both a direct I/O performance penalty and an indirect performance penalty due to disk fragmentation, use the Set File Attributes command to tailor the amount by which your database files grow.

-)) To set database file attributes
+To set database file attributes